-So What Exactly Is Braising?
+So What Exactly Is Meaning of Braising?

 The end result is super tender, flavorful meat with a very desirable crispy crust.
 Sounds perfect doesn’t it?
 It is.

 Braised chicken recipes are some of the most rewarding and easier meals you can prepare.
 There’s no need to be intimidated by braising, after all, one of America’s best known is old fashioned Sunday Pot Roast.

 And more than likely you have all the equipment you need.
 A heavy pot such as a Dutch oven or cast iron skillet will work beautifully.
 And even your slow-cooker works like a charm.